-- 1.6 Fairness and/or Privacy complaints may be made by an individual or by a body of persons (whether incorporated or not).
-However, Ofcom is normally under a duty not to entertain such a complaint unless it is made by "the person affected" or by a person authorised by him/her to make the complaint on their behalf: for further details on who can make a complaint, see the "Entertainment Decisions" text box below. - 1.7 In the interests of timely resolution, Ofcom considers that complainants should follow the broadcaster's own complaints procedure before making a complaint to Ofcom.
-The contact details of all radio and television broadcasters can be found on Ofcom's website at http://licensing.ofcom.org.uk/tv-broadcast-licences/current-licensees/ and http://licensing.ofcom.org.uk/radio-broadcast-licensing/.
+- 1.8 Fairness and/or Privacy complaints may be made by an individual or by a body of persons (whether incorporated or not).
+However, Ofcom is normally under a duty not to entertain such a complaint unless it is made by "the person affected" or by a person authorised by him/her to make the complaint on their behalf: for further details on who can make a complaint, see the Entertainment Decisions text box below. - 1.9 Ofcom encourages complainants with Fairness and/or Privacy concerns to follow the broadcaster's own complaints procedures before making a complaint to Ofcom.
+The contact details of all radio and television broadcasters can be found on Ofcom's website at http://licensing.ofcom.org.uk/radio-broadcast-licensing/.
 If a complainant is not satisfied with the broadcaster's response to their complaint, the complaint can be submitted to Ofcom.
-However, complaints can also be made directly to Ofcom in the first instance: see paragraphs 1.10 to 1.13 for the time limits on making a complaint.
+However, complaints can also be made directly to Ofcom in the first instance: see paragraphs 1.13 to 1.17 for the time limits on making a complaint.